 -Entrant confirms and warrants required legal authority to submit the entry into the Festival and to use all music, images, and content in the entry.

-All entrants will be notified by e-mail or phone of their submission status no later than February 28, 2017.
+All entrants will be notified by e-mail or phone of their submission status on or around February 28, 2018.

 Multiple entries are allowed.
 If submitting multiple works across different festivals (Film & Photo, etc); you will be required to submit two transactions, one for each festival.